-After A Life Of Painful Sickle Cell Disease, A Patient Hopes Gene-Editing Can Help
+A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease

 She adds with a laugh: "I'm just genetically modified now.
 I'm a GMO.
 Isn't that what they call it?"

-Before Gray heads home, she has to see Dr. Frangoul, medical director of pediatric hematology/oncology at HCA Healthcare's Sarah Cannon Research Institute and TriStar Centennial Medical Center in Nashville.
+Before Gray heads home, she has to see Frangoul, medical director of pediatric hematology/oncology at HCA Healthcare's Sarah Cannon Research Institute and TriStar Centennial Medical Center in Nashville.

 "This is a big moment for Victoria and for this pivotal trial.
-Because if we can show that this therapy is safe and effective it can potentially change the lives of many patients," Frangoul says.
+Because if we can show that this therapy is safe and effective, it can potentially change the lives of many patients," Frangoul says.

-The study is being conducted jointly by Vertex Pharmaceuticals, Inc., in Boston and CRISPR Therapeutics Inc., in Cambridge, Mass.
+The study is being conducted jointly by Vertex Pharmaceuticals, in Boston, and CRISPR Therapeutics, in Cambridge, Mass.

-Frangoul's site is one of eight recruiting patients in the United States, Canada and Europe.
+Frangoul's site is one of eight recruiting patients in the U.S., Canada and Europe.
 Up to 45 patients ages 18 to 35 will eventually be enrolled.

 "We are very hopeful that this will work for Victoria, but we don't know that yet," Frangoul says.